arasgungore/netlist-solver/README.md

 # netlist-solver

-A MATLAB project that uses Modified Node Analysis algorithm to calculate the node voltages of any analog circuit without dependent sources given in netlist format.
+A MATLAB project that uses modified nodal analysis (MNA) algorithm to calculate the node voltages of any analog circuit without dependent sources given in netlist format.
 A module is added which sweeps the resistance of a load resistor, plots power dissipation as a function of load resistance, and finds the resistance value corresponding to maximum power.